LogtalkDotOrg/logtalk3/manuals/_sources/userman/debugging.rst.txt

    yes

-For example, assuming the spy point we set in the previous section on the ``female/1`` predicate:
+For example, assuming the predicate breakpoint we set in the previous section on the ``female/1`` predicate:

 .. code-block:: text